ASteshina/Getting-and-Cleaning-Data-Project/CodeBook.md

 Variables
 ---------

 -   **MergedData** - Data sets with merged training and test sets.
+10299 observations of 563 variables.
 -   **Data** - Data of only the measurements on the mean and standard deviation for each measurement, has descriptive activity names.
+10299 observations of 88 variables.
 -   **TidyData** - Data set with means of each variable grouped by activity and subject.
+180 observations of 88 variables.